 Located close to the Peak District and Cheshire Plain, it’s easy to escape city life whenever you have free time.
 If you’re thinking of moving to Stockport with your family, there are plenty of good and outstanding schools to choose from and the abundance of shops and amenities in the town and neighbouring Manchester mean there’s no need for anyone to complain about feeling bored in the school holidays!

-If you’re considering investing in Stockport, either as a landlord or as a business owner, bear in mind that we have three stores in the area
+If you’re considering investing in Stockport, either as a landlord or as a business owner, bear in mind that we have t

 , two of which offer office space to rent as well as secure self-storage.
 We can take care of your belongings for as long as you need to get established, and we can store your stock and equipment when you’re set up.